 2013-14 Big Ten Coach of the Year

 Coquese Washington was introduced as the fifth head coach of the Penn State women's basketball program on April 23, 2007.
 Washington is the first female African-American head coach in Penn State history.

 With five graduating seniors in 2012-13, Penn State was stout on the recruiting trail, bringing in a seven-member class that was ranked 14th by ESPN/HoopGurlz.
 The Lady Lions also added transfer Sierra Moore from Duke to complete the eight-player class.
-The addition of Moore gives the Lady Lions four McDonald's All-Americans on the roster heading into the 2013-14 campaign, joining Dara Taylor (2009), Lucas (2010) and Candice Agee (2012).
+The addition of Moore gave the Lady Lions four McDonald's All-Americans on the roster heading into the 2013-14 campaign, with Taylor (2009), Lucas (2010) and Candice Agee (2012).